 Do you feel a rush of relaxation when sipping tea after a stressful day?

 Sure, the warming sensation of tea can make you feel “Zen.”
-But these benefits may also be down to L-theanine, an amino acid associated with relaxation and focus.
+But these benefits may also be due to L-theanine, an amino acid associated with relaxation and focus.

 Theanine is a non-proteinogenic amino acid.
 It’s not used in protein synthesis.

 Instead, it interacts with your brain and nervous system.
-L-theanine supplements may even slow your brain waves down – something that happens during meditation and before you fall asleep.
+L-theanine supplements may even slow your brain waves down – mimicking the tranquil states achieved during meditation or just before you fall asleep.
 Talk about relaxation in a bottle!

-With that said, here’s our list of the 8 best L-theanine supplements on the market in 2022.
-They are all made according to Current Good Manufacturing Practices (cGMP) for quality and safety.
+With that said, here’s our list of the 12 best L-theanine supplements on the market in 2023.

-It was tricky organizing this list, simply because all the supplements are great.
 When you factor in quality, cost, and convenience, often the simple supplements win out.
 To get the benefits of l-theanine, we don’t need a supplement for 47 ingredients “proven” for their “nootropic” effects.
-So our advice to keep it simple.
+So our advice is to keep it simple.

 *Note: We have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.